danielwinterbottom/CombineHarvester/HTTSMCP2016/Protocol_102X.md

 To scan alpha:

-combineTool.py -m 125 -M MultiDimFit --setParameters alpha=0 --setParameterRanges alpha=-90,90  --redefineSignalPOIs alpha  -d output/cp210720/cmb/125/ws.root --algo grid  --there -n .alpha --floatOtherPOIs 1 --points=21 --alignEdges 1 -t -1 --cminDefaultMinimizerStrategy 0 --cminFallbackAlgo Minuit2,Migrad,0:2 --cminFallbackAlgo Minuit2,Migrad,0:4 --cminFallbackAlgo Minuit2,Migrad,0:10  --cminDefaultMinimizerTolerance=1
+combineTool.py -m 125 -M MultiDimFit --setParameters alpha=0 --setParameterRanges alpha=-90,90  --redefineSignalPOIs alpha  -d output/cp071020/cmb/125/ws.root --algo grid  --there -n .alpha --floatOtherPOIs 1 --points=21 --alignEdges 1 -t -1 --cminDefaultMinimizerStrategy 0 --cminFallbackAlgo Minuit2,Migrad,0:1 --cminFallbackAlgo Minuit2,Migrad,0:2 --cminFallbackAlgo Minuit2,Migrad,0:4 --cminFallbackAlgo Minuit2,Migrad,0:10

 (Note we may want to change the --cminDefaultMinimizerStrategy 0 at some point but the fit does not always converget for --cminDefaultMinimizerStrategy 1 - could adjust the number of function calls and/or tolerance to get this to work)